gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_LicenseBoard/README.md

 To change this, add in &lt;StartingLicenses:x,y|x2,y2|x3,y3> to the classes note section.

+To choose a max amount of LP that can be gathered, set a global max in the plugin parameters and add the tag &lt;MaxLP:num> on the actor's note tags.

 **Note: a character can see every node around the ones they own, so if you start them with random nodes around the board it may be a bit disjointed**